Premier Manager (video game)

-Premier Manager is a football management simulator video game for the Amiga, Atari ST, Acorn Archimedes and DOS platforms.
+Premier Manager is a football management simulation video game for the Amiga, Atari ST, Acorn Archimedes, and MS-DOS.
 It was released in 1992 by Gremlin Interactive.
-Later the game was converted to the Sega Mega Drive.
-While the Amiga, Atari and MS-DOS versions were all similar, the Mega Drive version more closely resembled Premier Manager 2.
+A Mega Drive conversion was published in 1995.
+While the Amiga, Atari, and MS-DOS versions are similar, the Mega Drive version more closely resembles Premier Manager 2.
 The objective of the game is to manage a football club successfully within the top five divisions of the English league system.
 Premier Manager is the first game in the Premier Manager series.

-Overview
+Gameplay

 Premier Manager allows up to four users to play the game as managers of English football conference league football clubs.
 The user must manage the team to win football matches and maintain financial stability.
-There is no set target to the game, but the general aim is to manage teams as successfully as possible, by managing a Premier League team to the championship title and winning the trophy competitions, such as the FA Cup and the UEFA Cup.
+There is no set target to the game but the general aim is to manage teams as successfully as possible by managing a Premier League team to the championship title and winning the trophy competitions, such as the FA Cup and the UEFA Cup.

 To win matches, the manager must set formations, pick the team, buy new players, and adequately set coaching schedules to maintain player abilities.
 To be financially successful, the manager must not spend more than is available.
 The manager can also raise money by getting loans, selling players, organising sponsorship and ticket sales.
 The manager can increase revenue from ticket sales by improving the stadium capacity and facilities, and raising ticket prices accordingly.
+When using the telephone on the in game menu, if the players dialled the number 781560, all stats on their players would be raised to 99 and they would remain unbeaten.
+The players could re-enter this number as many times as they wished.

-Premier Manager covers the top five divisions of the English football league system that were known at the time as the Premier League, Division One, Division Two, Division Three and Conference League and also a fictitious "Part Time" league, made up of real non-league teams.
+Premier Manager covers the top five divisions of the English football league system that were known at the time as the Premier League, Division One, Division Two, Division Three, and Conference League, and also a fictitious "Part Time" league, made up of real non-league teams.
 All the league data and information about players is from the 1992/1993 football season.

-When using the telephone on the in game menu, if you dialled the number 781560 all stats on your players would be raised to 99 and you would remain unbeaten.
-You could re-enter this number as many times as you wished.